frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 }
 ```

+Bootstrap layouts are pretty sophisticated, you can do a lot: <https://react-bootstrap.github.io/layout/grid/>

 # 📝 Task - HTML and CSS

 Our next task is to edit the HTML and CSS of our application.
 We have prepared a bunch of new tests to help structure you.